 The European Union is divided over its approach to trade talks with the United States

-A spokesman said the European Commission was in talks with member states on a “better approach” to (trade) relations with the United States.
+Brussels (Reuters) – The European Commission is in talks with member states on a “better approach” to its (trade) relationship with the United States, a spokesman said.
 The EU executive committee has not yet decided whether to attend next week’s trade summit in Pittsburgh.
 According to EU sources, like the member states, the Commission is divided on the strategy to be followed as it has concluded a security agreement with Australia and the UK without consulting the EU.

 Many countries, including the Netherlands, want to allow the opening session of the Trade and Technology Council (TTC) in June.
 EU ambassadors will meet on Friday after the issue was removed from the agenda on Wednesday.
 France, in particular, is frustrated with the concluded AUSUK defense deal, which resulted in the EU losing a multi-billion dollar contract for submarines.
 The conflict between France and the United States has calmed down after talks between Biden and President Emmanuel Macron.
 But other events, such as the chaotic withdrawal from Afghanistan, have shocked the EU over America’s lone behavior.